delftwaves/swash-docs/docs/getting_started/tuto1/index.rst

 -------------------------

 Inside the folder ``swash`` two input files will be created.
-These files are part of the model we use to simulate waves on the beach.
+These files are part of the model we use to simulate irregular waves on the beach with variable depth.
 The first file defines the bathymetry.
 For the purpose of this container the filename must be ``bathy.txt``.

 .. important::